 - To balance neurotransmitters needed for healthy brain, mood, sleep, and digestion

 - To metabolize toxins and hormones (such as estrogen dominance)

 MTHFR pregnancy & homocysteine

-People with mthfr gene problems often have problems with homocysteine balance which is a crucial factor in pregnancy, high homocysteine for example can cause any of the following that can prevent pregnancy and or cause miscarriage:
+People with mthfr gene problems often have problems with homocysteine balance.
+Which is also a crucial factor in pregnancy.
+High homocysteine, for example, besides this can cause any of the following that can prevent pregnancy and or cause miscarriage:

 - Lower ovarian reserves

 - Reduced chance of live birth after IVF

 - Egg death

 - Complications with the preparation of the endometrium for implantation

 What are the main risks for C677T mutations and pregnancy?